ESD

 Operaio con camice antinfortunistico certificato ESD blu, con guanti e pantaloni bianchi

-When wearing ESD protective workwear the garment must be buttoned or fastened to ensure the necessary protection.
+When wearing ESD protective workwear, the garment must be fastened or buttoned to ensure adequate protection.

-More on the CEI EN 61340 standard
+Further Insights into the CEI EN 61340 Standard

-See our entire collection for ESD workwear
+View our complete collection for ESD workwear